Cécile McLorin Salvant

-Cécile McLorin Salvant (born August 28, 1989) is a French-American jazz vocalist.
+Cécile McLorin Salvant (born August 28, 1989) is a French-American jazz singer-songwriter and composer.
 Salvant is one of the most highly regarded jazz vocalists of her generation, often winning DownBeat annual critics polls.
 She has released eight albums since 2010, six of which have been nominated for Grammy Awards.
 She is a 3-time winner of the Best Jazz Vocal Album Grammy Award for her 2015 album For One to Love, her 2017 album Dreams and Daggers, and her 2018 album The Window, each released on the Mack Avenue label.
-Salvant's most recent album is Mélusine, released in 2023 by Nonesuch Records.
+Salvant's most recent album is With Every Breath I Take, released in 2026 by Nonesuch Records.
 Salvant primarily sings in English or French, her first language, and has also recorded songs in Occitan and Haitian Kreyòl.

 Early years

 Cécile Sophie McLorin Salvant was born in Miami, Florida in 1989.
 Her father, who is Haitian, is a doctor and her mother, who is French, is the founder and president of a French immersion school in Miami.
 Salvant began studies in classical piano at the age of five, and began singing in the Miami Choral Society when she was eight.
 She subsequently developed an interest in classical voice and began studying with private instructors, and later with Edward Walker, vocal teacher at the University of Miami.
 She said in 2015: "I was lucky enough to grow up in a house where we listened to all kinds of music.
-We listened to Haitian, hip hop, soul, classical jazz, gospel and Cuban music, to name a few.
+We listened to Haitian, hip hop, soul, classical, jazz, gospel and Cuban music, to name a few.
 When you have access to that as a child, it just opens up your world."

 In 2007, Salvant moved to Aix-en-Provence, France, to study law as well as classical and baroque voice at the Darius Milhaud Conservatory.
 It was in Aix-en-Provence, with reedist and teacher Jean-François Bonnel, that she studied improvisation, instrumental and vocal repertoire, and sang with her first band.

 In a four-star review of her sold-out engagement at Ronnie Scott's Club in London in June 2015, John Fordham wrote in The Guardian: "She brings ideas from unexpected angles to the familiar art of standards-singing, and she applies a mischievous intelligence to well-worn lyrics in ways that transform them."